 It was in the summer of 1985 after watching their 3rd single release ‘You Trip Me Up’ promo video on Channel 4’s Max Headroom TV programme, that I became intrigued with this band.

 I was aware of this band’s existance from about March 1985, appearing in various music papers and magazines that I had started to buy.
 I had just discovered The Damned at the time and was unable give The Mary Chain my full attention.
-Too busy engrossed in The Damned’s fine and impressive back catalogue, swotting up on the history of Punk.
+I missed The Mary Chain’s TV appearence on Whistle Test due to a full-on floor tussle with my older brother for control of the TV Remote.
+He won.
+I was also too busy engrossed in The Damned’s fine and impressive back catalogue, swotting up on the history of Punk.
 Oh, and I was somewhat distracted by Dave Vanian’s frilly bits.

 It wasn’t until The Mary Chain’s live performance of ‘Just Like Honey’ and ‘Inside Me’ on UK music programme The Tube (transmitted on 11th October 1985) I finally came to my senses and I fell in love.
 I was somehow rendered speechless and the whole world seemed to have stopped for the duration of their performance.
 Ever since then, The Mary Chain have some how wedged themselves in that happy place in my head.
 Thankfully I had taped this life-changing moment and was therefore able to watch this performance over and over again to my heart’s content – until YouTube was invented, so I can now watch that performance and many more Mary Chain warm, fuzzy delights whenever I want :-).